 Graduate Research Assistant

-Mr. Davy is a predoctoral trainee in the Department of Epidemiology, Gillings School of Global Public Health.
+Mr. Davy-Méndez is a predoctoral trainee in the Department of Epidemiology, Gillings School of Global Public Health.
 He has substantial experience with HIV clinical data collection and data management.
-Mr. Davy provides assistance with data and specimen requests, including those from the UNC CFAR HIV Clinical Cohort study.
+Mr. Davy-Méndez provides assistance with data and specimen requests, including those from the UNC CFAR HIV Clinical Cohort study.
 He has been with the UNC CFAR since 2013.

-Ms. Boshe received her BS degree in Cell and Molecular Biology from Missouri State University in 2014.
+Ms. Shiddapur received her BS degree in biology with a minor in chemistry from UNC-Chapel Hill in 2018.
 She has experience working in laboratory settings.
-Ms. Boshe provides assistance with data collection and management.
-She has been with the UNC CFAR since 2016.
+Ms. Shiddapur provides assistance with data collection and management.
+She has been with the UNC CFAR since 2018.

-Ms. Antono graduated from NC State University with a dual degree in Biological and Nutrition Science in 2013.
-She has served as Peace Corps volunteer in Kyrgyzstan and has experience in data collection and in-person interviews.
-Ms. Antono provides assistance with data collection and survey administration.
-She has been with the UNC CFAR since 2016.
+Ms. Ruegsegger graduated from Ohio State University with a degree in public health in 2017.
+She has contributed to several projects in the field of infectious diseases in Malawi and has experience in data collection and in-person interviews.
+Ms. Ruegsegger provides assistance with data collection and cleaning and surveying administration.
+She has been with the UNC CFAR since 2018.

 Deana Agil, MR